On multisets, interpolated multiple zeta values and limit laws: Introduction

 let the parameter $\sigma$ denote the number of plus in the expression $i_1\circ i_2 \dots \circ i_k$.
 Yamamoto defines

 Thus, the series $\ztt(i_1,\dots,i_k)$ interpolates between multiple zeta values, case $t=0$, and multiple zeta star values, case $t=1$.
 It turned out that the interpolated series satisfies many identities generalizing or unifying earlier result for multiple zeta and zeta star values, see for example Yamamoto~\cite{Y}, Hoffman and Ihara~\cite{HI} or Hoffman~\cite{H2000,H2018}.
-In particular, a so-called quasi-shuffle product~\cite{H2000,H2018,HI,Y}, sometimes also called stuffle product, can be defined for the interpolated zeta values.
+In particular, a so-called quasi-shuffle product~\cite{H2000,H2018,HI,Y}, sometimes also called stuffle product or harmonic shuffle product, can be defined for the interpolated zeta values.
 Hoffman and Ihara used an algebra framework, which leads amongst others to expressions for interpolated multiple zeta values $\ztt(\{m\}_{k})$ in terms of Bell polynomials and ordinary single argument zeta values, $m\ge 1$.
-We discuss and (re-)derive in this work the results for $\ztt_{n}(\{m\}_{k})$ and $\ztt(\{m\}_{k})$ using symbolic combinatorics.
+We discuss and (re)derive in this work the results for $\ztt_{n}(\{m\}_{k})$ and $\ztt(\{m\}_{k})$ using symbolic combinatorics.
+Moreover, we relate and extend certain multiple harmonic sums identities~\cite{Prode2010,ProdeTau2010} to $\ztt_{n}(\{m\}_{k})$.

 We study in particular the interpolated truncated multiple zeta values: we are interested in the truncated series

 and their properties.
 Note that $\ztt_{n}(\{1\}_{k})$ interpolates between $\zt_n(\{1\}_k)$ and $\zts_n(\{1\}_k)$, $t=0$ and $t=1$, respectively.